tkw1536/sip/docs/inspector.md

 ## Interface Documentation

-SIP runs entirely inside the browser.
+TIPSY runs entirely inside the browser.
 The interface is split into several tabs.
 Each tab is documented below.